ayberktandogan/deviantart-profile-downloader/README.md

     limit: 24           // You can change this if you want, but it's not necessary and this is the maximum it can be }
 ```

+P.S.: It will download the images into the `images` folder.